-MSL’s Upper Elementary environment supports up to 25 children ages 9 to 12 years old, with one lead Montessori-certified teacher and one trained assistant.
+MSL’s Upper Elementary environment supports children ages 9 to 12 years old, led by a Montessori-certified teacher.

 Overview of Program